 Make sure your parenting time schedule is complete.

-You need a schedule that covers regular time, holidays, and vacations.
-It is also not a bad idea to include the time each holiday begins and ends. (e.g. does Christmas Eve end at 10:00pm on Dec.
-24 or at 10:00am on Dec.
-25?)
-You also need to make sure you clearly state which kind of time comes first, second or third.
-If you want vacation time to trump regular time, you need to say that.
+When you’re making your parenting schedule you also need to think about which kind of parenting time comes first, second or third.
+For example, if you want vacation time to trump regular time, you need to say that.
 If holidays trump everything, you need to say that.

 Make sure your Parenting Plan is clear.